 This Spanish saying (Si quieres el perro accepta las pulgas) can vary slightly in interpretation but the gist remains the same.
 If you want it- accept the whole package, the whole person, the whole city.
 Warts, pimples and annoying bathroom habits included.

 And trust me, Barcelona has a lot of annoying bathroom habits.

 So what does the blog title ‘Fleas and dogs in Barcelona’ mean?

-The fleas in Barcelona represent the quirky, strange or disturbing stuff.
+The fleas in Barcelona represent the quirky, strange, or disturbing stuff.
 The stuff which doesn’t make it onto travel magazines, tourist brochures or politicians’ To Do lists.
-The immigrants, the squaters, the buskers, the drug dealers, the thieves, the punks, the indignants fighting for a better world and the wandering homeless crazy people with stories as tall as your dad’s dad.
+The immigrants, the squatters, the buskers, the drug dealers, the thieves, the punks, the indignants fighting for a better world and the wandering homeless crazy people with stories as tall as your dad’s dad.